 Don't hesitate to do above mentioned steps any number of times as it won't affect any saved information on the phone's internal memory, so here there is no need to create a backup.
 After doing this, check if 'Cannot Verify Server Identity' still pops up.

-While using Mail on iPhone or any iOS devices this error may occur.
-Do as follows –
+While using Mail on iPhone or any iOS device this error may occur.
+Do as follows -

 - Tap Settings from the Home screen.